Climate change and the Global South at COP27

 COP26 failures

-There was disappointment from developing countries in the Global South following 2021's Conference of the Parties (COP26).
+There was disappointment from lower-income countries in the Global South following 2021's Conference of the Parties (COP26).
 U.N.
-Secretary-General António Guterres also highlighted the lack of support for developing countries in his address at the end of the conference.
+Secretary-General António Guterres also highlighted the lack of support for lower-income countries in his address at the end of the conference.

 COP27 – which runs from 6–18 November 2022 in Egypt – provides an opportunity for UNFCCC (United Nations Framework Convention on Climate Change) members to do more to ensure low-income countries in the Global South have the resources they need to tackle climate change.